 Slavery and States’ Rights were the two causes of the Civil War in the United States.
-They came before the people in a variety of forms, which, in spite of repeated compromises, only widened the sentiments between the North and South.
-The Missouri Compromise was the first of a series of enactments and struggles between the two sections on the subject of slavery.
-The election of Abraham Lincoln on a platform opposed to the extension of slavery was the last of the series, which grew more bitter and antagonistic until it culminated in the firing upon Fort Sumter, South Carolina on April 12, 1861.
+They came before the people in various forms, which, despite repeated compromises, only widened the sentiments between the North and South.
+The Missouri Compromise was the first of a series of enactments and struggles between the two sections on slavery.
+The election of Abraham Lincoln on a platform opposed to the extension of slavery was the last of the series, which grew more bitter and antagonistic until it culminated in the firing upon Fort Sumter, South Carolina, on April 12, 1861.

 The Nullification Act of South Carolina, in 1832, was the first serious manifestation of the doctrine of States’ Rights, which ended, finally, in the secession ordinances of the Southern States and precipitated the great American conflict.

-Different views were held by statesmen from the very beginning of our national history as to the nature of the bond which held the States together.
-It was maintained by one class of statesmen that the Union was a league or confederation, which might be dissolved at the will of any of the States.
-Under this theory, a failure on the part of the general government to protect the rights, expressed or assumed, of any of the States, entirely released these States from obligations to the Union, and restored them to their former position of separate sovereign States.
+Politicians held different views from the very beginning of our national history regarding the nature of the bond that held the States together.
+One class of statesmen maintained that the Union was a league or confederation, which might be dissolved at the will of any of the States.
+Under this theory, a failure on the part of the general government to protect the rights, expressed or assumed, of any of the States entirely released these States from obligations to the Union and restored them to their former position of separate sovereign States.

 Differences Between the North and South

 People who settled these two sections were entirely different in thought, habit, and customs.
 They sprung from different classes, though most all were of English origin.
-The North was settled by the Puritans, who fled from the oppression and religious persecution of England in search of freedom and a purer system of faith and worship.
+The North was settled by the Puritans, who fled from England’s oppression and religious persecution in search of freedom and a purer system of faith and worship.
 The early settlers of the South were the Cavaliers, who were loyal to both the State and the religion of their king.
 The Puritans belonged to the middle class — laborers and minor landowners and came to establish homes for themselves.
 The Cavaliers belonged largely to the aristocracy and nobility and came in search of wealth.
-The representatives of these two classes of society impressed themselves upon the development of the respective sections in which they settled, and molded the customs and institutions for a more varied class of settlers who followed them.
-The character of the settlers in the North, as well as the nature of the soil and climate, tended toward the cultivation of small estates.
+The representatives of these two classes of society impressed themselves upon the development of the respective sections.
+They settled and molded the customs and institutions for a more varied class of settlers who followed them.
+The character of the settlers in the North and the nature of the soil and climate tended toward the cultivation of small estates.
 But, the early settlers of the South brought with them from England the idea of large estates, which climate and the introduction of African slavery aided to perpetuate.
 The North was strongly imbued with the love of liberty and a desire for equal opportunities for all.
 Free schools were established, manufacturing sprung up, and cities multiplied.
-The South, on the other hand, became agricultural, and educational advantages were confined to the wealthy.
-This contrast in the character of the people, the difference in the industries of the two sections, and the different conditions of climate and soil made slave labor more profitable in the South than in the North and showed how easily one section could become slaveholding states and another, free states.
+On the other hand, the South became agricultural, and educational advantages were confined to the wealthy.
+This contrast in the people’s character, the difference in the industries of the two sections, and the different conditions of climate and soil made slave labor more profitable in the South than in the North.
+They showed how easily one section could become slaveholding states and another, free states.

 Growth Of Slavery

 Slavery was introduced in the colonies in 1619, at Jamestown, Virginia.
-The importation of slaves was continued, and at the close of the American Revolution, the slaves in the States numbered about 600,000, while there were only an estimated 50,000 free persons of color distributed through the colonies.
-Europe, in her greed for gain, had woven slavery in her colonial policy that her home revenues might be greater.
-There was not a colony without slaves, though they were more common in the South than in the North.
+The importation of slaves continued, and at the close of the American Revolution, the slaves in the States numbered about 600,000.
+At the same time, there were only an estimated 50,000 free persons of color distributed through the colonies.
+In her greed for gain, Europe had woven slavery in her colonial policy that her home revenues might be greater.
+There was no colony without slaves, though they were more common in the South than in the North.
 In vain had the Virginia House of Burgesses protested against the “inhumanity of the slave trade.”
 The colony of South Carolina passed an act in 1760 prohibiting the importation of slaves, but the British government refused to sanction it.
 Other colonies also endeavored to place restrictions upon the trade, but without success.

 The invention of the cotton-gin by Eli Whitney in 1793 greatly stimulated the demand for blacks and increased the importation of slaves.
 Before the invention of the cotton gin, the process of separating the seed from the cotton was slow, tedious, and expensive.